S8 (classification)

-S8, SB7, SM8 are disability swimming classifications used for categorizing swimmers based on their level of disability.
+S8, SB7, SM8 are para-swimming classifications used for categorizing swimmers based on their level of disability.
 This class includes a number of different disabilities including people with amputations and cerebral palsy.
 The classification is governed by the International Paralympic Committee, and competes at the Paralympic Games.

 Definition

 This classification is for swimming.
 In the classification title, S represents Freestyle, Backstroke and Butterfly strokes.
 SB means breaststroke.
 SM means individual medley.
 The number following indicates degree of disability, with one being the most severely physically impaired to ten having the least amount of physical disability.
 According to the International Paralympic Committee, examples of those eligible for the S8, SB8 and SM8 classes include "Swimmers who have lost either both hands or one arm [...] also, athletes with severe restrictions in the joints of the lower limbs."
 Jane Buckley, writing for the Sporting Wheelies, an Australian disability association, describes the swimmers in this classification as having: "full use of their arms and trunk with some leg function; Swimmers with coordination problems mainly in the lower limbs; Both legs amputated just above or just below the knee; Single above elbow amputation."